rollbar/docs/onboarding/dotnet.md

 ## Send a Message

-You’ll need your project’s server-side access token to initialize the Rollbar.NET SDK.
+You’ll need your project’s server-side access token to initialize the Rollbar .NET SDK.
 Sending a message to the Rollbar server is as simple as:

 ```csharp